stsurya/Linux/Day-2/LinuxIQ-2.md

 ## 23) Where can you see the list of users ?

-A) `sudo cat /etc/passwd` here you can see all the users of the system and in `/cat/shadow` users password will be stored in hashed key format.
+A) `sudo cat /etc/passwd` here you can see all the users of the system and in `/cat/shadow` users passwords will be stored in hashed key format.

+## 24) How to create a group in linux for users ?

+A) Use command `sudo groupadd <groupname>` this command will create a empty group.

+## 25) How to add users to the existing group ?

+A) Use command `sudo usermod -aG <groupname> <username>`.
+This command will add the user to the group without removing the user from other groups.

+## 26) Only sudo(superuser) can create groups ?

+A) Yes, because all the groups are created at /etc/group which is at root level.

+## 27) how can you a user belongs to which group ?

+A) at root level use this command `groups <username>`

+- the output will be like this `<username> : <username> <group1> <group2> .....`
+- In the output you're seeing the username tww times, the frist is normal username, the second one is the group created by default, it's called primary group.
+Every user in linux will be having a group with the username itself.
+- This is created for securtiy purposes, When a user creates a file or directory, the file is assigned to the user's primary group by default.
+This helps manage file ownership and access permissions in a multi-user environment.
+- For example, if user's primary group is user, any files user creates will belong to the user group unless explicitly changed.